schen8180/data440/hw2/hw2_report.md

 ![\label{fig:twitter}](https://github.com/schen8180/data440/blob/main/hw2/hw2_pic1.png?raw=true)

+Additionally, after twitter provides me with this message I ussually cannot immediately run the program right after or the message will still be there.
+Thus, to resolve this, I had to wait for a an small amount of time before I could use the program again.
 As a result of this, it took me longer than expected to make progress on this task.

 ## Q2